 Each Match is required to have a Head Referee and at least one Scorekeeper Referee.
-Exact scoring processes may vary depending on a given event's resources, and should be communicated to all Teams before Matches begin (e.g., during a Driver's meeting).
+Exact scoring processes may vary depending on a given event's resources, and should be communicated to all Teams before Matches begin (e.g., during the Event Meeting).
 One recommended starting point is as follows: